CY-gitrepo/COVID19_wastewater_freyja/README.md

 This pipeline was written as a shell script, and the results can be obtained through the oneline command line.

 **Configuration**
-1. BWA and Freyja must be installed in advance
+1. BWA, Samtools and Freyja must be installed in advance
 2. Clone repo

 If only a R1 filename is found, it will be error.